-Broad equity markets finished the week mixed as large-cap US stocks experienced the largest gains and international stocks experienced losses.
+Broad equity markets finished the week negative as small-cap US stocks experienced the largest losses.
 S&P 500 sectors were mixed with defensive sectors broadly outperforming cyclical sectors.

-So far in 2018 technology, consumer discretionary, and healthcare are the strongest performers while telecommunications, consumer staples, and materials have been the worst performing sectors.
+So far in 2018 consumer discretionary, technology, and energy are the strongest performers while telecommunications, consumer staples, and industrials have been the worst performing sectors.

-High-yield bonds were positive for the week as some riskier asset classes experienced gains and credit spreads remained relatively stable.
-As long as the economy remains healthy, higher-yielding bonds are expected to continue outperforming traditional bonds in the long-run as the risk of default is moderately low.
+High-yield bonds were negative for the week as riskier asset classes experienced downward pressure.
+However, as long as the economy remains healthy, higher-yielding bonds are expected to continue outperforming traditional bonds in the long-run as the risk of default is moderately low.

-Asset class indices are mixed so far in 2018, with small-cap US stocks leading the way and international stocks lagging behind.
+Asset class indices are mixed so far in 2018, with commodities leading the way and traditional bond categories lagging behind.